Phreakyx/RadianceCascadeGDext/README.md

 and the Radiance Cascades Discord Server.
 Read more about the technique here: https://mini.gmshaders.com/p/radiance-cascades

-So far this is an incomplete implementation using Godot's own CompositeEffect pipeline but that is a limitation for example not having access to the albedo G buffer and due to that the plugin is currently purely additive.
+So far this is an incomplete implementation using Godot's own CompositeEffect (using 4.7 stable release) pipeline but that is a limitation for example not having access to the albedo G buffer and due to that the plugin is currently purely additive.